Sonnet uses a thinking token budget

 of models which support this setting.

-You can also use the --thinking-tokens
+You can use the --thinking-tokens

 switch to request